Vadivelmi/R-studio/README.md

 # R-studio
 R studio, graph making, and statistics

-In this repository, I will provide the ways how to make graphs and statistics in R studio.
+In this repository, I will provide ways how to make graphs and statistics in R studio.